RaReNet/DFAK/SecureCommunication.md

 When you are seeking remote help from a third party please keep the following in mind:

-If you think there is something wrong with one of your devices or accounts and you are uncomfortable or unsure about what to do next, ask for help from a trained technical professional or (inter)national organizations whom you feel you can trust.
-The guides referenced in the Resources section can also help.
+If you think there is something wrong with one of your devices or accounts and you are uncomfortable or unsure about what to do next, ask for help from a trained technical professional or (inter)national organizations (some listed below) whom you feel you can trust.
+Also remember that the device you are using might be the subject of the attack.
+In order to establish a secure line of communication with a person who can help you, it may be necessary to contact them from an alternate, trustworthy device.
+The guides referenced below in "Helpful Resources" and in the [Resources](Resources.md) section can also help.
 If possible, do not rely on unknown people you find online.

 Among the organizations you may reach out to include:

 * EFF
  * URL: [https://www.eff.org/](https://www.eff.org/)